 "Spike, no, I want to stay with you."

 He didn't answer.

-She realized that he was about to give up.
-"Let's just try, ok?
+She realized he was about to give up.
+"Let's just try, okay?
 Give me a week.
 Train me to fight back.
 If I don't get it in that time, you can take me back to Giles.
 I'll tell them I ran away and you came after me.
 They'll never know."

 He looked down at her.

 She put every ounce of persuasion she could into her voice.
 "One week?
 Please?"

 He sighed.
 Then he nodded tiredly.
 "One week, Dawn.
 And that's it."

 She squeezed his hand and leaned her head on his shoulder.
 "Thank you, Spike."